So you want to trade stocks but don’t know when the markets open?

 The three biggest Asian Stock Exchanges, The Shanghai, Hong Kong and Shenzhen Stock Exchanges all open from 1:30 am and close at 7:00 am (GMT).

-The Tokyo Stock Exchange remains open for an additional hour afterwards, and therefore closes at 8:00 am (GMT).
+The Tokyo Stock Exchange remains open for an additional hour afterward and therefore closes at 8:00 am (GMT).

 The markets close for public holidays too, you can find the full list here.